 Somebody from the MIT Alumni Association will interview you.
 You’ll know who it is once they reach out to schedule the interview.

 Firstly, don’t bring your transcripts, test scores, or recommendation letters.
 The ECs aren’t supposed to have that information.

 Kim Hunter suggests bringing something cool that showcases an interest or talent so that a portion of the interview can be akin to show-and-tell.
 This isn’t mandatory, but it’ll give you something to connect over and help you stand out from the rest of the interviewees.

 Finally, bring your questions!
 This is your chance to talk to somebody who’s been there—they want to answer your questions about student life, classes, picking a major, or whatever else you’re curious about.
 Chris Su says that if somebody asks him something he doesn’t have an answer for, he’ll look it up and get back to them.

 Your EC will write a report about the interview.
 The report goes into your application folder for the admissions committee to review.
 You don’t have to do anything else at this stage.
 Your application is complete!
 You’ll get your decision soon after.

 If you take one thing away, let it be this: the MIT admissions interview is not an interrogation.
 It’s a conversation with a person.
 Come prepared, certainly, but don’t overthink it.
-According to MIT’s own website, the most important thing is to be yourself!
+According to MIT’s website, the most important thing is to be yourself!